shephertz/App42_Unity3D_SDK/README.md

 2. Create an app once you are on Quick start page after registration.
 3. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com/register/app42Login) console and create an app from App Manager Tab
 4. [Download](https://github.com/shephertz/App42_Unity3D_SDK/archive/master.zip) the unity 3d sdk .
-5. open the project in unity .
+5. Open the App42_Unity_Sample.exe from assets folder. it contains your App42_Unity_Api.dll & App42_Unity_Sample.cs.
-6. Double click on the project sample code will open.
+6. Double click on the App42_Unity_Sample.cs code will open.
 7. Initailize your apiKey and secretKey in ServiceAPI
 8. Save the project and run on unity.